-A) Any individual affected by the action or inaction of an owner or nonowner occupant of property subject to the provisions of this article, any civic organization, and any appropriate municipal agency may file a complaint alleging a violation of these sections with the Mayor's office.
-The complaint may be in writing and should state with specificity the nature of the alleged violation and be signed and dated.

-- B) Any person or legal entity including, but not limited to, a civic organization, municipal agency, or City employee may report a complaint of violation of this chapter. - C) In accordance with the provisions of the Connecticut General Statutes § 7-148, Code Enforcement Official(s) shall have the right to enter such premises for the performance of their duties between 9:00 a.m. and 5:00 p.m., except in the case of an emergency, in which instance the Code Enforcement Official shall have the right of entry at any time, if such entry is necessary in the public interest. - D) The Mayor's office shall assign a Blight Enforcement Official(s) to initiate an investigation of the complaint.
-The Blight Enforcement Official will conduct an inspection of the property.
-If, in the course of such inspection, a Blight Enforcement Official observes a condition which may constitute a violation of a code, the Blight Enforcement Official shall make a report and provide a copy of said report together with any actions which are necessary to abate conditions which constitute a violation(s) of the provisions of this article, to the Blight Task Force. - E) The Blight Enforcement Official, upon determination that there is a violation of this code, shall forward a notice of violation warning letter to the owner or non-owner occupant, as well as any lienholders of the property, at the time such determination has been made and shall include the property for consideration of inclusion on the Blighted Premises List.
-Such a notice of violation warning letter from the Blight Enforcement Official shall be issued prior to issuing a citation.
-Such notice of violation warning letter shall include: - i.
-A description of the real estate sufficient for identification, specifying the violation which is alleged to exist and the remedial action required; - ii.
+- A) Any individual affected by the action or inaction of an owner or non-owner occupant of property premises subject to the provisions of this article, any civic organization, and any appropriate municipal agency or official may file a complaint alleging a violation of these sections with the Blight Enforcement Officer Mayor's office.
+The complaint may be in writing and should state with specificity the nature of the alleged violation and be signed and dated. - B) Any person or legal entity including, but not limited to, a civic organization, municipal agency, or City employee may report a complaint of violation of this chapter. - C) In accordance with the provisions of the Connecticut General Statutes § 7-148, Code Enforcement Official(s) shall have the right to enter such premises, except dwelling houses or structures on such premises, for the performance of their duties between 9:00 a.m. and 5:00 p.m., except in the case of an emergency, in which instance the Code Enforcement Official shall have the right of entry at any time, if such entry is necessary in the public interest. - D) The Mayor's office shall assign a The Blight Enforcement Official(s) to shall initiate an investigation of the any complaint. by The Blight Enforcement Official will conducting an inspection of the property.
+If, in the course of such inspection, a Blight Enforcement Official a condition is observed which may constitute a violation of a this ordinance code, the Blight Enforcement Official a report shall be made and a copy of said report together with any actions which are necessary to abate conditions which constitute a the violation(s) shall be provided of the provisions of this article, to the Blight Task Force. - E) The Blight Enforcement Official, upon determination that there is a violation of this code, shall forward a Notice of Violation warning letter to the owner or non-owner occupant, as well as any lienholders of the property, at the time such determination has been made and shall include the premises property for consideration of inclusion on the Blighted Premises List.
+Such a Notice of Violation warning letter from the Blight Enforcement Official shall be issued prior to issuing a citation.
+Such Notice of Violation warning letter shall include: - i.
+A description of the real estate premises sufficient for identification, specifying the violation which is alleged to exist, and the remedial action required; - ii.
 A due date, within a reasonable time determined by the Blight Enforcement Official, for the performance of any act required to remedy the violation; and - iii.
-The amount of civil penalties/fines, liens, special assessments, costs or fees that may be imposed for noncompliance. - F) The owner/occupier may not contest a notice of violation warning letter before a Citation Hearing Officer. - G) Delivery of a notice of violation warning letter or citation to the owner/occupier shall be by one or more of the following methods: - i.
-By personal delivery to the owner or non-owner occupant or by leaving the notice of violation warning letter or citation at the usual place of abode of the owner or non-owner occupant with a person of suitable age and discretion; - ii.
-By certified, register, or regular mail addressed to the owner or non-owner occupant at their last known address, with postage prepaid thereon; or iii.
-By posting and keeping posted for 24 hours a copy of the notice of violation warning letter or citation in placard form in a conspicuous place on the premises.
+The amount of civil penalties/fines, liens, special assessments, costs or fees that may be imposed for noncompliance. - F) The owner/occupier may not contest a Notice of Violation warning letter before a Citation Hearing Officer. - G) Delivery of a Notice of Violation warning letter or citation to the owner/occupier shall be by one or more of the following methods:

+- i.
+By personal delivery to the owner or non-owner occupant or by leaving the Notice of Violation warning letter or citation at the usual place of abode of the owner or non-owner occupant with a person of suitable age and discretion; - ii.
+By certified and regular mail addressed to the owner or non-owner occupant at their last known address, with postage prepaid thereon; or - iii.
+By posting and keeping posted for 24 hours a copy of the Notice of Violation warning letter or citation in placard form in a conspicuous place on the premises.